Enhanced Prostate Screening, Lenox Hill Radiology

 What is Enhanced Prostate Screening?

-Enhanced Prostate Screening (EPS) is a fast, accurate, and non-invasive way to screen for prostate cancer.
+Enhanced Prostate Screening (EPS) provides a fast, accurate, and non-invasive way to detect prostate cancer early.
 EPS combines artificial intelligence (AI) technology with a rigorous clinical review process to significantly enhance the accuracy of a Prostate MRI screening.
 The AI helps radiologists detect subtle lesions in your Prostate MRI during the review process.

 Enhanced Prostate Screening Criteria:

 • No PSA (Prostate-Specific Antigen) score is required.
-If you have a PSA score, it must be less than 4.
+If you have a PSA score, it must be less than 10 and acquired within the last year.

-• If you have been diagnosed with prostate cancer in the past, this exam is not appropriate for you.
+• If you have previously been diagnosed with prostate cancer or have had a biopsy of your prostate, this exam is not appropriate for you.

 How Does Enhanced Prostate Screening Work?

-• Patients self-pay at the time of service; insurance does not yet cover this exam.
-The fee is $300.
+• You can self-pay at the time of service; insurance does not yet cover this exam.
+The fee is $275.

 • You will be informed of minimal prep requirements before the exam.